learn-co-curriculum/phase-1-practice-toy-tale/README.md

 1) capture that toy's id,
 2) calculate the new number of likes,
 3) submit the `patch` request, and
-4) update the toy's card in the DOM based on the `response` returned by the fetch request.
+4) update the toy's card in the DOM based on the `Response` returned by the fetch request.

 The headers and body should look something like this: